1. Arjuna's Dilemma

 Many translations use the translation of jātidharma (जातिधर्म) and kuladharma (कुलधर्म) as "duty of caste" and "traditions of family".
 Accordingly, many translations have Arjuna lamenting the destruction of traditional dynasties and the caste system - institutions that are far less reputable and widely supported than they once were.
 This translation makes an editorial decision to translate jātidharma as "ancient traditions", which maintains the underlying meaning without putting undue emphasis on the polarizing notion of caste.

 The term varṇa-saṅkara-kārakaiḥ cannot be editorialized to suit modern sensibilities without changing the underlying meaning.
 The four varṇas (divisions) of Vedic society are brahmins (scholars, priests, teachers), kshatriyas (rulers, leaders, warriors), vaishyas (merchants, farmers, traders), and shudras (laborers, artisans, servants).
-The term saṅkara specifically refers to intermingling of these groups, and can be found in the 6th century Sanskrit encyclopedia Bṛhatsaṃhitā.
-As such, there is no better translation for this term than "intermingling of the castes".
+The term saṅkara specifically refers to the intermingling of these groups, as defined in the 6th century Sanskrit encyclopedia Bṛhatsaṃhitā.
+As such, the most accurate translation for this term is "intermingling of the castes".

-In these situations, it is important to note that the Bhagavad Gita was written for a society that saw inherent nobility and duties prescribed by birthright.
+In these situations, it is important to note that the Bhagavad Gita was composed thousands of years ago, for a society that saw inherent nobility and duties as prescribed by birthright.
+In post-Enlightenment societies, these notions of birthright and inherent social distinction are seen as contradictory to the foundational principles of freedom and equality, and fail to capture the enormous range of occupations in the modern age.

 • doṣhair — by such faults